Social Reforms In India

 The history of the Indian civilization dates back to the first millennium BC.
 Agriculture became the primary occupation of the inhabitants.
 It provided a stable social order.
 The basic elements of the social structure, based on caste system, were laid down by the Vedas.

-The history and course of social reforms movement in the 20th century is marked by the coming into existence of a number of social organizations both at the all-India and provincial levels.
-The Indian National Social Conference, Bombay Social Reform Association, Mrs. Annie Besant’s Hindu Assiciation, All-India Anti-Untouchability League (Later known as Harijan Seval Sangh), All India Depressed Classes Federation, Satya Sodhak Samaj in Maharashtra and Shri Narayana Dharma Paripalana Sabha in Kerala are some of the main organisations who acted against social evils.
+The history and course of the social reforms movement in the 20th century is marked by the coming into existence of a number of social organizations both at the all-India and provincial levels.
+The Indian National Social Conference, Bombay Social Reform Association, Mrs. Annie Besant’s Hindu Association, All-India Anti-Untouchability League (Later known as Harijan Seval Sangh), All India Depressed Classes Federation, Satya Sodhak Samaj in Maharashtra, and Shri Narayana Dharma Paripalana Sabha in Kerala are some of the main organizations who acted against social evils.
 The caste system was largely criticized by Jyotiba Rhule and Narayana Guru.

 Though many social evils, like drinking, beggary, etc., received the attention of the social reformers in the 20th century, the two problems, viz., the condition of women and the depressed classes received greater attention.
 This is because of the dynamic leadership of Gandhiji and also due to the political overtones of the problem of the depressed classes.

-India became a Sovereign Democratic Republic in 1950 with the framing and adoption of the Constitution.
-With respect to the ideology of social justice, the Constitution contains the Preamble, the Fundamental Rights and the Directive Principles of State Policy.
-Democracy was chosen for India because it would help in furthering the cause of social revolution.
-It promotes the liberal democratic ideals of adult suffrage, liberties for individuals and groups, a competing party system, an independent judiciary and elected representatives.
+India became the Sovereign Democratic Republic in 1950 with the framing and adoption of the Constitution.
+With respect to the ideology of social justice, the Constitution contains the Preamble, the Fundamental Rights, and the Directive Principles of State Policy.
+Democracy was chosen for India because it would help in furthering the cause of the social revolution.
+It promotes the liberal democratic ideals of adult suffrage, liberties for individuals and groups, a competing party system, an independent judiciary, and elected representatives.